 For parental leave, in the UK, Incap's employees receive statutory maternity leave for 52 weeks.
 Non-employees statutory maternity leave is covered by their employers .
 In the US, job protection laws exist, but there is no income replacement.
-In Estonia, Incap's employees and non-employees are covered by public programmes, with eligibility depending on tax payments.
+In Estonia, Incap's employees and

+• "Adequate" is defined as wage paid above minimum and/or according to applicable industry and/or local benchmarks related to the region of operations.
+This assessment is based on the ESRS disclosure non-employees are covered by public programmes, with eligibility depending on tax payments.
 In India, employees receive paternity and maternity leave, and non-employees are covered by ESI.